 - Listed in Business North Carolina Legal Elite™ in Construction (2016-2019)

 - North Carolina Association of Defense Attorneys (Construction Section, Chair 2017-2018, Vice Chair 2016-2017)

 - North Carolina Bar Association

-- ALFA International, Products and Liability Steering Committee
+- ALFA International, Product Liability and Complex Tort Practice Group, Steering Committee

 - International Society of Explosive Engineers